alirezanet/Gridify/docs/pages/guide/gridifyQuery.md

 # GridifyQuery

-`GridifyQuery` is a simple class for configuring Filtering, Ordering and Paging.
+`GridifyQuery` is a simple class for configuring Filtering, Ordering, and Paging.

 ``` csharp
 var gq = new GridifyQuery()